Definition/Introduction

 Extraretinal Signals

 These reflex eye movements must maintain a stable retinal image to be effective.
 However, the axis of rotation of the head is the neck and not the center of the eye; hence, the eye rotates and translates as well.
-This exacerbates during the near vision; hence the gain of the vestibulo-ocular reflex increases with convergence, leading to more eye movement than head movement.[4]
+This is exacerbated during near vision; hence, the gain of the vestibulo-ocular reflex increases with convergence, leading to more eye movement than head movement.[4]

-However, the vestibulo–ocular reflexes are far from perfect, and yet the objects appear stable during head rotation without oscillopsia, which indicates that supranuclear foci of the visual system anticipate residual retinal image motion occurring due to the inaccuracy of the compensatory eye movements during head rotation and corrects for the same.
+However, the vestibulo–ocular reflexes are far from perfect, and yet the objects appear stable during head rotation without oscillopsia.
+This indicates that supranuclear foci of the visual system anticipate residual retinal image motion occurring due to the inaccuracy of the compensatory eye movements during head rotation and correct for it.

 Retinal Signals

-Head rotation also produces retinal image motion of the visual field, which stimulates reflex eye movements with a slow phase following the moving field interrupted by resetting saccades.
-This reflex is known as optokinetic nystagmus, and this complements the vestibulo–ocular reflex during low velocity sustained head movements such as walking.[5]
+Head rotation also produces retinal image motion of the visual field, stimulating reflex eye movements with a slow phase following the moving field interrupted by resetting saccades.
+This reflex is known as optokinetic nystagmus, which complements the vestibulo–ocular reflex during low-velocity sustained head movements such as walking.[5]

 Neuro-control of Stabilization Reflexes

-The three semicircular canals are the end organs converting the head motion signals into a neural stimulus driving vestibulo–ocular reflex.
-The hair cells in the horizontal canals undergo depolarization when the endolymph moves towards the ampulla and vice versa in vertical canals.
-The anterior semicircular canal of one side pairs with the posterior semicircular canal of the other side.
-They act as opponent pairs such that stimulation of one canal causes inhibition of the opponent canal.
-The three semicircular canals lie in the same plane as the extraocular muscles.
-Thus the horizontal semicircular canals lie in the plane of the lateral and medial recti; the left anterior semicircular canal and right posterior semicircular canal are parallel to the muscle planes of the left eye vertical recti and the right eye obliques and vice versa.[6]
+The 3 semicircular canals are the end organs converting the head motion signals into a neural stimulus driving vestibulo–ocular reflex.
+The hair cells in the horizontal canals undergo depolarization when the endolymph moves toward the ampulla and vice versa in vertical canals.
+One side's anterior semicircular canal pairs with the other's posterior semicircular canal.
+They act as opponent pairs such that stimulation of 1 canal causes inhibition of the opponent canal.
+The 3 semicircular canals lie in the same plane as the extraocular muscles.
+Thus, the horizontal semicircular canals lie in the plane of the lateral and medial recti; the left anterior semicircular canal and right posterior semicircular canal are parallel to the muscle planes of the left eye vertical recti and the right eye obliques and vice versa.[6]
 Each canal excites a pair of muscles and inhibits a pair of muscles in its plane; its partner excites the muscles it inhibits and vice versa.

-For example, impulses from the left medial vestibular nucleus pass via the right abducens nucleus causing abduction of the right eye and the left eye's medial rectus via the oculomotor nucleus (via interneuron connecting abducens and oculomotor nucleus), causing left eye adduction leading to conjugate eye movements.
+For example, impulses from the left medial vestibular nucleus pass via the right abducens nucleus, causing abduction of the right eye and the left eye's medial rectus via the oculomotor nucleus (via the interneuron connecting the abducens and oculomotor nucleus), causing left eye adduction, leading to conjugate eye movements.

 Motor Apparatus

-The four recti muscles and two oblique muscles perform the eyeball movements, depending on the stimulation of semicircular canals and otoliths.
+The 4 recti muscles and 2 oblique muscles perform eyeball movements depending on the stimulation of semicircular canals and otoliths.